Paris Travel Guide, France

 26) Pont de Bir Hakeim

 Ever seen the movie Inception?
 Well, this bridge is used in one of their scenes.
-As many bridges in Paris, this bridge gives you a great view of the Eiffel Tower.
+Like many bridges in Paris, this bridge gives you a great view of the Eiffel Tower.

 27) Eiffel Tower

 The icon of Paris!
 We booked our tickets in advance to go to the top of the Eiffel Tower.
-I’m so glad I did this because I always wanted to do this from when I was a child.
-We were also lucky with the weather because it allowed me to take these beautiful photos!
+I’m so glad I did this because I always wanted to do this since I was a child.

 28) Champs de Mars

 Champs de Mars is the park right in front of the Eiffel Tower.
-I bet it is more beautiful in Summer.
+I bet it is more beautiful in the summer.
 Now it was a bit of a bummer.
 Judge for yourself 😉

 29) Dôme des Invalides